• Skip to main content

 Whatever food makes you feel less than your best, you’re in luck.

 We are living in a time when food sensitivities and quirks are accepted and accommodated.
-It’s possible to cut out entire food groups and still eat well.
+It’s possible to avoid entire food groups and still eat well.

 3. Split a meal